 Belsebuub’s Background and Spiritual Journey

-Belsebuub is a spiritual author who writes about a path to liberation that follows the course of the sun throughout the year—with stages of inner descent, as in the descent of the sun after the autumn equinox; of spiritual birth, as in the re-emergence of the sun out of darkness at the winter solstice; of spiritual resurrection, as in the increase of the sun after the spring equinox; and spiritual ascent, as in the greatest light of the summer solstice sun.
+Belsebuub is a author who writes about a path to liberation that follows the course of the sun throughout the year—with stages of inner descent, as in the descent of the sun after the autumn equinox; of spiritual birth, as in the re-emergence of the sun out of darkness at the winter solstice; of spiritual resurrection, as in the increase of the sun after the spring equinox; and spiritual ascent, as in the greatest light of the summer solstice sun.
 His writing is based upon his personal experience of going through this path in his own life.
 Belsebuub refers to this path as the path of the spiritual sun/son.

 He has published works on out-of-body experiences and dreams, self-knowledge, consciousness, and other spiritual topics.
 His book on out-of-body experiences was a best seller in its genre and his publication Gazing into the Eternal was nominated for a best book award in the category of spirituality.

 Belsebuub has spent over 45 years investigating mystical and esoteric phenomena, which has given him the experience that he shares in his books, articles, videos, and audio recordings.

 Sharing Spirituality Freely

-Belsebuub works according to a time-honoured principle of sharing spirituality without profit.
+Belsebuub works according to a time-honored principle of sharing spirituality without profit.
 He states that spiritual information is a gift given freely from the universe that should be passed on in the same way, and for this reason Belsebuub has never charged money for teaching.
 He provides all the resources on his website Belsebuub.com free of charge and receives no payments or royalties from the sale of his books.